 Occupational name for a mustard seller, from German Senf

 SENFT (2) German

-Nickname for a helpful, kind person from the Middle High German senfte
+Nickname for a helpful, kind person, from Old High German semfti

 meaning "soft, accommodating".